 I find film an exciting yet thoughtful medium, making me consider more carefully before hitting the shutter.

-For those that care, most of the colour photos are made using my Leica M6 with a 35mm Voigtlander Nokton Classic f1.4 lens and Poundland AgfaPhoto ISO200 metered at ISO400 and the black and white photos Kentmere 400 pushed to ISO 800 or 1600.
-The rest are likely be my FujiFilm X100 or Olympus XA1, though I have acquired quite a few more.
+For those that care, most of my colour film photos are made using my Leica M6 with a 35mm Voigtlander Nokton Classic f1.4 lens and Poundland AgfaPhoto ISO200 metered at ISO400 and the black and white photos Kentmere 400 pushed to ISO 800 or 1600.
+The rest are likely be my Olympus XA (an amazingly designed compact rangefinder camera), though I have acquired quite a few more.
 I also have a Yashica 124G TLR medium format camera.
-See the tags below for the whole lot.